jdouliez/link_highlighter_extension/README.md

 ## Todo
 * Create the options's page to modify CSS applied on links types
+* Add individual activation switch for links types
-* Add an ON/OFF option to disable extension on the fly
+* Add blinking activation option

+## Known bugs
-* [BUG] Make only the border blinking and not all the link html tag content
+* Make only the border blinking and not all the link html tag content

 ## Credit
 Developed by Jordan Douliez